 This painting is the only depiction we've found of the rich landscape before colonisation, including River Red Gum canopy.

 "Lagoon in the Carrum Carrum Swamp – evening” James Curtis c.1872.
 Image courtesy of National Gallery of Australia

 The 50-acre (20.8 hectare) Down’s Estate property is located on Old Wells Road, Seaford, and adjacent to the internationally significant Ramsar-listed Seaford Wetlands.

 Locally referred to as Down’s Farm, it is the last public farmscape in Seaford and designated as a Green Wedge planning zone and Urban Floodway.
 Previously owned by renowned whip and saddle maker, Harry Down, it retains only a few structures from its farming history and holds an important place in Seaford’s settler history.
 Both the large storage shed, and the farmhouse built around the 1950’s, as well as the concrete water tanks are all well-known local landmarks.

 The buildings and land are part of the cultural heritage of the area, forming the backdrop to a part of Seaford/Frankston’s history after the subdivision of the land in 1919.

-Frankston City Council (FCC) moved to purchase the land in the early 1990s after significant encouragement from the local community.
+Frankston City Council (FCC) moved to purchase the 20.8 hectares of land in the early 1990s after significant encouragement from the local community.
 The acquisition was finalised in 2006 at a cost of $1.25 million.